On October 20, 2016 in Limbe, Cameroon, the Alliance for the Conservation of Great Apes in Central Africa (GSAC Alliance) was born.

 The world of conservation is changing step by step and the postulates influencing it are evolving with it.
 Civil society and citizens of Central African countries have a major role to play in issues of biodiversity conservation and rural development support, otherwise there is every reason to believe that the conservation goals set in national, regional and global scales can not be sustainably achieved in a fair and efficient manner.

-The creation of the GSAC Alliance responds to a strong desire of the founding members to pool their efforts following a shared finding that can be summarized as follows: despite the effective contribution to the protection of great apes and their habitat every day on the ground the role played by African civil society is currently not sufficiently recognized by all stakeholders working on the issue.
-This reality, combined with a glaring lack of visibility of the actions carried out, directly impacts the support enjoyed by these actors, and consequently, the conservation of great apes on the ground, in a context of multiplying efforts in this area.
-It is this initial observation that allowed the birth of this new group of local actors.
+The creation of the GSAC Alliance responds to a strong desire of the founding members to pool their efforts following a shared observation : despite the effective contribution to the protection of great apes and their habitat every day on the ground, the role played by African civil society is currently not sufficiently recognised by all stakeholders working on the issue.
+This reality, combined with a crying lack of visibility of the actions carried out, has a direct impact on the support these actors receive, and consequently on the conservation of great apes on the ground, in a context of increasing efforts in this area.
+It is this initial observation that led to the creation of this unprecedented group of local stakeholders.

-The GSAC Alliance wants to be a platform for exchanges and learning on technical and strategic aspects, which should allow to make trips of exchange of experiences, support the porting of collective projects, in particular on a regional scale build capacity, both technical and organizational, and promote good associative governance.
-The logic associated with the operation of the network is based on the collegiality of decisions and the collective construction of actions and solutions.
+The GSAC Alliance functions both as a technical platform for exchanges on development issues and the protection of endangered species, but also as a political and institutional instrument to increase the legitimacy of its members, both nationally and internationally.
+The logic associated with the functioning of the network is based on the collegiality of decisions and the collective construction of actions and solutions.

-African civil society has a major role to play in taking ownership of species conservation processes; the GSAC Alliance is the opportunity for its members to establish themselves legitimately as indispensable actors of the sub-region in community conservation of great apes, their habitat.
-As such, the GSAC Alliance has defined three main areas of intervention: strengthening the political legitimacy of its members, strengthening the technical credibility of its members and finally supporting concrete actions on the ground.
+African civil society has a major role to play in taking charge of species conservation processes; the GSAC Alliance is an opportunity for its members to legitimately establish themselves as indispensable actors in the sub-region in terms of community conservation of great apes and their habitat.
+As such, the GSAC Alliance has defined 3 major areas of intervention: Increase the professionalization of members and the GSAC Alliance, Influence biodiversity conservation policies, and finally, Valorize and mutualize members' conservation actions.